tzsk/vuex-store-validator/readme.md

 ### :eyes: Caution

 This package won't prevent you from setting invalid data to your store.
-But it will throw appropriate exception everytime you set invalid data, so that you can be aware of where bad data might be coming from.
+But it will throw appropriate exception every time you set invalid data, so that you can be aware of where bad data might be coming from.

 You can see and debug your code based on the Production Logs related to any bad data.
 If you are using Ignition or Sentry.

 ## :microscope: Testing

-After Cloning the repository, install all npm dependecies by running: `npm install`.
+After Cloning the repository, install all npm dependencies by running: `npm install`.

 Then Run Tests: